dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-7 Cache miss.md

 Table: Typical latency of a memory subsystem in x86-based platforms. {#tbl:mem_latency}

-A cache miss might happen both for instructions and data.
+Both instruction and data fetches can miss in cache.
 According to Top-down Microarchitecture Analysis (see [@sec:TMA]), an instruction cache (I-cache) miss is characterized as a Front-End stall, while a data cache (D-cache) miss is characterized as a Back-End stall.
 Instruction cache miss happens very early in the CPU pipeline during instruction fetch.
 Data cache miss happens much later during the instruction execution phase.

-Linux `perf` users can collect the number of L1-cache misses by running:
+Linux `perf` users can collect the number of L1 cache misses by running:

 ```bash
 $ perf stat -e mem_load_retired.fb_hit,mem_load_retired.l1_miss,